Updated 8/31/2025

 Other issues include no support for date or time variables; and no ability to direct output to new variables.
 You can’t copy and paste from BBedit into Jamovi, but must use its clunky though powerful data transformation system.
 The program is almost quite large on disk, due to the integrated software — R, Electron, Mantle, Python, and ReactiveCoca.

 Other notes.
-Developer Jonathon Love pointed us to the Jamovi library of extra procedures.
-A long, well-illustrated Jamovi blog post also goes over the fine graphics capabilities within Jamovi, which PSPP can only dream of.
+Developer Jonathon Love pointed us to the Jamovi library of extras.
+A well-illustrated Jamovi blog post goes over its graphics.
 In our run-throughs, the numbers were identical to SPSS, PSPP, and JASP.

 Dive more deeply into Jamovi (full MacStats review).